beenotung/ts-liveview/readme.md

 Like ts-liveview, ? helps to deliver fast and interactive user interface that normally require javascript (MBs of js to be downloaded and executed on the client side) directly from the server.

+JSX is supported but Virtual DOM is not required.

 ## Why the rename?

 I chose to rename the project for a few reasons: